melonsoup1/school-notes/School/Biology 9.md

 #### Enzymes
 * Enzymes are chemicals that act as organic catalysts (a catalyst is a chemical that speeds up but is not changed by a chemical reaction)
 * Enzymes are proteins.
-They are needed to insure that chemical reactions in the body happen quickly and efficiently.
+They are needed to ensure that chemical reactions in the body happen quickly and efficiently.
 * Enzymes are usually named for the substrate on which they act or the action which they perform.
 For example, lactase is the enzyme that breaks down the sugar lactose
 * The goal is homeostasis